The benefits of swimming for all ages and stages

 Benefits: A cost-effective, low-impact activity, this option gives the body and mind an all-over workout.
 Great for kids’ physical and cognitive skills and a confidence booster in the water.

-Suitable for older kids and adults, squads are designed for more advanced swimmers who are able to swim 2km or more.
+Suitable for older kids and adults, squads are designed for more advanced swimmers who can swim 2km or more.

 Benefits: Squads help improve your fitness, your technique and maintain social connections.
 They can provide challenging sets for tri-athletes and long-distance swimmers.
 You’ll also get the benefits of group fitness, like social contact and motivation.